ericblue/spark-starter-auth0/README.md

 #### Auth0 Role support

 This app demonstrates retrieving role information from Auth0 via the Management API v2.
-To enable this feature, you will need to create or edit hte default Auth0 API and setup as follows:
+To enable this feature, you will need to create or edit the default Auth0 API and setup as follows:

 Note: Support for getting back role information from the JWT claims is not yet implemented.